esthicodes/Awesome-Swiss-German/README.md

 Once your device has been added to SwissGermanBot, you should be able to tell Siri to control your devices.
 However, realize that Siri is a cloud service, and iOS may need some time to synchronize your device information with iCloud.

 One final thing to remember is that Siri will almost always prefer its default phrase handling over SwissGermanBot devices.
 For instance, if you name your Sonos device "Radio" and try saying "Siri, turn on the Radio" then Siri will probably start playing an iTunes Radio station on your phone.
-Even if you name it "Esthi" and say "Siri, turn on the Esthi", Siri will probably just launch the Esthi app instead.
+Even if you name it "Esthi" and say "Siri, turn on Esthi", Siri will probably just launch the Esthi app instead.
 This is why, for instance, the suggested `name` for the Esthi accessory is "Speakers".

 Swiss 8 Different Dialects Project on [MTC Project Hub](https://projects.mtc.ethz.ch/projects/swiss-voice/swissdial)